olliequ/KittyBot/README.md

 - Add programming/CS related facts to the fact 'database'.
 The database is currently a list of strings whereby each string is a fact/common-misconception scraped from a Wikipedia page.
 - Implement some sort of natural language processing thing (neural network?) that does something to do with text analysis (e.g. off a message that someone sends).
 This is some next level stuff, but hey, if there's an interest then why not? 😃
 - Implement a creative command you have of your own!

+## Legal
+This software distributes the Noto Emoji font, under the terms of the SIL Open Font License.
+See `fonts/OFL.txt` for details.